-Undergraduate Education - (Chair: Lisa Freeman, Northern Illinois University)
+Undergraduate Education - (Chair: Henry (Rick) Miranda, Colorado State University)

 Undergraduate education is central to a comprehensive university’s mission and is the activity with greatest visibility and impact in the public eye.
 Curricula must be continually renewed and redesigned for evolving societal and workforce needs and expectations, and students must be nurtured and provided many forms of support to succeed in completing a degree and taking their next steps toward rewarding careers.

 The CAA has representatives/liaisons to the APLU Board of Directors, the Commission on International Initiatives, and the Commission on Innovation, Competitiveness, and Economic Prosperity.
 The representative attends meetings of the Commission or Board, provides a CAA perspective to their proceedings, and reports back to the CAA Executive Committee on initiatives or developments of potential interest to the CAA.